Agentic Coding: How Second-Generation AI Coding Tools Are Redefining Software Development

 These boundaries reflect deliberate product choices, not shortcomings.
 70% of developers using AI agents have reduced time on specific development tasks, underscoring the value of this targeted, contextual intelligence.

-Second-gen AI coding software was built to make AI-assisted coding feel natural and productive, and in doing so, they’ve reshaped expectations for how intelligent assistance should show up in the development workflow.
+Second-gen AI coding tools were built to make agentic coding feel natural and productive, and in doing so, they've reshaped expectations for how intelligent assistance should show up in the development workflow.
 That shift toward faster learning, higher-level expression, and more fluid creation naturally sets the stage for how these tools may continue to evolve.

-What second-generation AI coding software reveals about the future—and the possibilities of a third generation
+What second-generation AI coding tools reveal about the future

 As second-gen tools become part of everyday development work, they change what developers expect from intelligent assistance more broadly.
 Once engineers experience how fluid it feels to express intent, iterate quickly, and learn through conversation, it's natural for those expectations to extend beyond individual files or workflows.